hmallen/lorenzbot/README.md

 -- Also, mismatch between calculated and executed order size?
 - /profit Telegram functions, but always returns 'No sell trades executed.'
 - No profit message sent
+- Add date/time and anything else useful to exception log
+- Withdraw profit to STR address
+- Program went INSANE when API IP restrictions enabled from site -- Fixed by adding AWS elastic ip to whitelist on site

 RESOURCES:
 - Exception Handling: